MatteoDiter/Candide/README.md

-# Candide 316
+# Candide 2.2/16

-Stress-inducing storytelling clicker game.
+Candide is a fast paced story-telling clicker game inspired by the adventures of Candide by Voltaire

-How to ?
+How to play?

 1 - npm install
-2 - npm run build
+2 - npm start
+3 - visit localhost:8080
-3 - npm start
+3 - click away...